umd-lib/mdsoar/dspace/docs/MdsoarTestPlan.md

-* The MD-SOAR favicon (looks like a graduation cap) is displayed in the browser tab, and that the text in the browser tab is "MD-SOAR Open Access Repository Home"
+* The MD-SOAR favicon (looks like a graduation cap) is displayed in the browser tab, and that the text in the browser tab is "Maryland Shared Open Access Repository Home"
 * The appropriate SSDR environment banner is displayed.
 * There is an “Institutions in MD-SOAR” section